slowjams/Demystifying-CSharp/Demystifying Logging.md

 //------------------Ʌ
 ```

 An Elasticsearch **index** is a logical namespace that holds a collection of documents, where each document is a collection of fields — which, in turn, are key-value pairs that contain your data.
-Elasticsearch indices are not the same as you’d find in a relational database.
+Elasticsearch indices are not the same as you'd find in a relational database.
 Think of an Elasticsearch cluster as a database that can contain many indices you can consider as a table, and within each index, you have many documents.

 ```C#
 public class XXXService : IXXXService